jundalisay/superb/content/en/research/spinoza/simple-ethics/part-1/appendix.md

-+++
+---
-title=  "Appendix"
+title: "Appendix"

-image=  "/covers/ethics.jpg"
+image: "/covers/ethics.jpg"
-description=  "All things are predetermined by God, from his infinite power and not from his free will" linkf=  "/research/spinoza/simple-ethics/part-1/propositions-22-29" linkftext=  "Propositions 21" linkb=  "/research/spinoza/simple-ethics" linkbtext=  "The Ethics"
+description: "All things are predetermined by God, from his infinite power and not from his free will"
-+++
+author: Spinoza
+weight: 110
+---

-I have explained God's nature and properties, showing that he=
+I have explained God's nature and properties, showing that he:
 - necessarily exists
 - is one
 - is and acts solely by the necessity of his own nature